sparkbold-git/boozer-practice-code-challenge-houston-web-082718/README.md

 Proportions:
 https://react-boozer-backend.herokuapp.com/api/v1/proportions

-*Clarification on the Domain: An Ingredient is a record that indicates, for example, "Mint Leaves" or "Bitters" is something that many cocktails may have.
+_Clarification on the Domain: An Ingredient is a record that indicates, for example, "Mint Leaves" or "Bitters" is something that many cocktails may have.
 A Proportion is a join table where each record indicates, a specific cocktail, is made with a specific ingredient, with a certain amount.
-For example, a Mojito is made with 4-5 mint leaves.*
+For example, a Mojito is made with 4-5 mint leaves._

 ## Part One - Render and Click on Cocktails

-In CocktailsContainer, you should fetch a list of cocktails from the API and render out the cocktail names.
+In CocktailsContainer, you should fetch a list of cocktails from the API and render out the cocktail names in CocktailsList.

 Next, each cocktail name should be a clickable link.
-Clicking on this link should render out a detail view of the cocktail including the name, description, instructions, and proportions.
+Clicking on this link should render out a detail view of the cocktail including the name, description, instructions, and proportions in Cocktail.

-*BONUS - use react-router-dom to update the URL as you click on each particular cocktail.
-Our goal is to have a "Master-Detail" layout - our list should be ever-present on the left side and our detail view should take up two thirds of the screen.*
+_BONUS - use react-router-dom to update the URL as you click on each particular cocktail.
+Our goal is to have a "Master-Detail" layout - our list should be ever-present on the left side and our detail view should take up two thirds of the screen._

 ## Part Two - Dynamic Form